 To compile the DLL, open your compiler's 64-bit command line environment corresponding if you have 64-bit GWB version installed on your computer, or the 32-bit environment if you are running 32-bit GWB.
 The commands compile and link this function using the Microsoft C++ compiler, and do the same for the Intel C++ compiler.
-Here, file "example1.cpp" contains the C++ source, and "react.lib" is a short dataset supplied with the GWB; parallel files "x1t.lib" and "x2t.lib" are supplied for use with programs X1t and X2t.
+Here, file "example1.cpp" contains the C++ source, and "react.lib" is a short dataset supplied with the GWB; parallel files "phase2.lib", "x1t.lib", "x2t.lib", and "chemplugin.lib" are supplied for use with programs Phase2, X1t, X2t, and ChemPlugin.

 '''

-cl /MD /O2 /c example1.cpp
+cl /MD /02 /c example1.cpp

 link /dll example1.obj react.lib /out:mylib.dll

 '''